-Each year the Institute of Governmental Studies awards up to six research grants of up to $500 each to U.C.
+The Institute of Governmental Studies will award up to four research grants in the amount of $500 each to U.C.
 Berkeley undergraduate students who are conducting research on an aspect of American politics, including public opinion, electoral behavior, civic participation, government institutions, social movements, and public policy.
 Students from a broad range of disciplines are encouraged to apply.

-This grant is made possible by a generous donation by Bill and Patrice Brandt.
+This grant is made possible by a generous donation from Bill and Patrice Brandt.